How to set up a Small Business HSA [2025 Update

 Q: What is an HSA / Health Savings Account?

-An HSA is a tax-advantaged savings account designed to help individuals with high deductibles pay for out-of-pocket costs.
+An HSA is a tax-advantaged account used to save and pay for qualified medical expenses.
 All contributions to HSAs are tax deductible, and the funds are allowed to grow on a tax-deferred basis.

-HSAs are available to employees who are enrolled in an HSA-qualified health plan, which can include group insurance, ICHRAs, or even some health sharing plans.
+HSAs are available to employees with a high-deductible health plan, including group insurance, ICHRAs, and some healthcare sharing plans.

 Q: How does an HSA work?